-TeenHope is a teen mental health program that screens for depression and suicide risk of students in Lancaster County middle and high schools.
-The program’s goal is to identify at-risk students who are flying below the radar before a crisis situation occurs.
+TeenHope is a mental health program that screens teens for depression and suicide risk in Lancaster County middle and high schools.
+The program’s goal is to identify at-risk students before a crisis situation occurs.

-After kids are identified as at-risk, TeenHope collaborates with parents and teenagers to connect them with mental health organizations in the area for appropriate interventions as needed.
+After students are identified as at-risk, TeenHope collaborates with parents and teenagers to connect them with mental health organizations in the area for appropriate interventions as needed.

 But there is hope!
 Many studies have shown the effectiveness of early intervention in mental health and the role it plays in recovery.